fadalid/SQLchallenge-DannysDiner/README.md

 ### Case study questions

+---
-1. What is the total amount each customer spent at the restaurant?
+*1. What is the total amount each customer spent at the restaurant?*
 <details>
   <summary>
 		SQL Query